githubEdit

 • Bug Reports: Any unassigned bug is fair game!

-If you want to work on something not yet tracked, please open an issue first to discuss your idea with the maintainers.
+To work on something not yet tracked, open an issue first to discuss the idea with maintainers.

 Contribution Workflow